-Below, we’ll discuss why having an accurate 13-week cash flow forecast can benefit your company as well as provide you with tips on how to implement one for your business.
+Below, we’ll discuss the benefits of cash flow forecast implementation and what you need to know to get one in place for your business.
 We’ll also look at how data from these forecasts can be used to make better decisions about future spending, debt financing, and how to utilize excess cash.

-A key aspect of managing your business’s financial performance is forecasting cash flow accurately.
-This can be a daunting task, but with the right tools and process in place, it can help you better anticipate cash inflows and cash outflows while allowing you to make informed decisions regarding your company’s liquidity.
+A key aspect of business cash flow management is forecasting cash flow accurately.
+This can feel overwhelming, but with the right tools and process in place, it can help you better anticipate cash inflows and cash outflows while allowing you to make informed decisions regarding your company’s liquidity.

 Moreover, this forecasting method provides you with greater visibility into your business operations’ liquidity needs, helping you to ensure timely vendor payments, payroll coverage, and debt service payments, while protecting your cash reserves.

-As a business owner or financial decision maker, having an accurate cash flow forecast is a key component for working capital management.
+As a business owner or financial decision maker, a short term cash flow forecast is one of the most important tools you have for working capital management.
 It allows you to predict short-term liquidity needs, plan for investments, and keep your company on track financially.

-This is why it’s essential to take the time to create a process and accurate cash flow model that’s based on your company’s historical data, current economic conditions, and future projections.
-Not only will it help you stay afloat during periods of stress and distress, but it can also help you capture market opportunities more efficiently, invest funds strategically, and ultimately achieve improved financial performance.
+This is why it’s essential to take the time to create a process and an accurate cash flow model based on your company’s historical data, current economic conditions, and future projections.

-Creating a 13-week cash flow forecast can be a daunting task, especially if you’re not accustomed to cash flow forecasting.
+If you’ve never built a 13-week cash flow forecast, it can be hard to know where to start.
 However, with a little guidance from a seasoned financial advisor, anyone can create a solid weekly forecast.
+Below are four steps to help you get started.

-Gather all necessary financial data, including bank accounts (beginning cash balance), checkbook history, accounts payable and accounts receivable.
+- Gather your financial data.
+Collect all necessary financial data, including bank accounts (beginning cash balance), checkbook history, accounts payable and accounts receivable.

-Next, make a list of expected cash inflows and outflows over the next 13 weeks – if 13 weeks is too daunting, start with a 1-week cash flow window and expand it weekly until you get to a full 13-week forecast that you are confident in.
+- Map out your expected cash inflows and outflows.
+Make a list of expected cash inflows and outflows over the next 13 weeks.
+If 13 weeks feels like too much to start, begin with a 1-week cash flow window and expand it weekly until you’re confident in a full 13-week forecast.

 Weekly Cash Flow Forecast Example

-Identify any patterns or trends in your cash flow, perform a variance analysis of weekly cash receipts and cash outflows that may impact your 13-week cash forecast.
+- Identify patterns and perform a variance analysis.
+Look for patterns or trends in your cash flow and perform a variance analysis of weekly cash receipts and outflows that may impact your forecast.

-Many of our clients utilize our Excel-based 13-week cash flow model.
-This proprietary model has all of the complex formulas pre-coded so that it monitors debt covenants, and other reporting requirements banks generally require.
+- Select a cash flow model that works for your business.
+Select a cash flow forecasting tool that allows you to incorporate all of your financial data into a 13-week forecast.
+Your ERP system or other financial software may already support this.
+Many of our clients utilize our proprietary 13-week cash flow model.
+This proprietary model has all of the complex formulas hard coded so that it monitors debt covenants and other reporting requirements banks generally require.

 After initial set-up, the vast majority of our clients can roll their 13-week cash flow in about 1 hour each week.
 This allows them more time to spend analyzing their data so they can make better and more informed decisions regarding their cash management practices.